brightspot/react-examples/graphql-schema-versioning/README.md

 npx brightspot types upload src
 ```

-To check via Brightspot, navigate to the GraphQL Explorer and it will show the new fields added to the schema for **Movie**.
+To check via Brightspot, navigate to the GraphQL Explorer and it will show the new fields added to the schema for **Movie** in the **Schema Versioning Movie Endpoint**.

 ## Step 4 Tracking GraphQL Schema Versions via Brightspot

 Navigate to the **Menu** &rarr; **Admin** &rarr; **APIs**

-On the left rail, click on **Movie Endpoint**.
+On the left rail, click on **Schema Versioning Movie Endpoint**.

 Click on the ellipsis on the right side of the page and select **ADVANCED** to see a list of Schema Versions in chronological order.